-During the now more than ten years of war, the U.S. military used weapons which are exceptionally injurious and will have long-lasting effects on people and communities where these wars have been fought.
-The military's use of white phosphorous, napalm, and cluster munitions caused numerous civilian deaths and injuries.
+During the now more than ten years of war, the U.S. military used weapons that are exceptionally injurious and will have long-lasting effects on people and communities where these wars have been fought.
+The military's use of white phosphorous, napalm and cluster munitions caused numerous civilian deaths and injuries.
 Children in particular have been - and in the case of cluster bombs continue to be - victims of these inhumane weapons.
-Additionally, through the use of weapons containing depleted uranium and the practice of indiscriminately burning highly toxic and carcinogenic military waste, the U.S. military has created a toxic legacy that has harmed and will continue to harm people in these communities as well as U.S. servicemembers exposed to these toxins for years to come.
+Additionally, through the use of weapons containing depleted uranium and the practice of indiscriminately burning highly toxic and carcinogenic military waste, compounded by the destruction of healthcare facilities and industrial sites that release further toxic substances into the environment,117 the U.S. military has created a toxic legacy that has harmed and will continue to harm people in these communities as well as U.S. servicemembers exposed to these toxins for years to come.118